Future Quest: Story

 The Impossibles struggle to keep civilians away from Omnikron, and soon the Phantom Cruiser arrives, and Space Ghost is placed in a healing chamber within the Cruiser.
 Frankenstein Jr., carrying Jonny, Hadji, and Jan also arrives to help fight off Omnikron.
 The odds turn even more in the heroes' favor when Birdman and Mightor escape from the vortex, joining the fight.
 The surviving Herculoids (who went missing fighting Omnikron weeks ago) also emerge from the vortex, but distrustful of robots, attack Frankenstein Jr. Omnikron flees to space via vortex, and Mightor follows it through the vortex thinking he could finish off Omnikron.

 The heroes regroup at an Inter-Nation base, and formulate a plan to defeat Omnikron.
 Mightor, having relied on Birdman's power to guide the inside of a vortex, is unable to escape again.
 He is thrown 45 thousand years into the past, and meets the original Mightor.
-The original Mightor says he has happy the club did not fall into the hands of the "Sky-god" (Omnikron), and teaches him to open a vortex to any location he is familiar with.
+The original Mightor says he is happy that the club did not fall into the hands of the "Sky-god" (Omnikron), and teaches him to open a vortex to any location he is familiar with.
 Mightor uses his newfound power, and joins all the other heroes at the base.
 Tarra of the Herculoids expresses remorse and shame for ordering the Herculoids to attack Frankenstein Jr., but Doctor Conroy, impressed by the Herculoids' tactics, expresses gratitude in being able to improve on flaws the Herculoids exploited.
 Space Ghost, fully healed, reveals himself to have been spying on the other heroes to formulate a plan.
 Space Ghost, Birdman, and some of the Herculoids then attack the F.E.A.R. base Doctor Quest was being held at to recruit help.